puppetlabs/puppet-docs/source/pe/3.1/overview_whats_new.markdown

 ---

 ### Version 3.1.0

 Puppet Enterprise version 3.1.0 is a feature and maintenance release.
 It adds new features, fixes bugs and addresses security issues.
 Specifically, the 3.1.0 release includes the following:

+* *Event Inspector*

+The Puppet Enterprise (PE) event inspector is a new reporting tool that provides multiple, dynamic ways to view the state of your infrastructure, providing both broad and specific insight into how Puppet is managing configurations.
+By providing information about events from the perspective of classes and resources, event inspector lets you quickly and easily find the source of configuration failures.
+For more information, see the [event inspector page](console_event-inspector.html).

+* *Discoverable Classes & Parameters*

+New UI and functionality in PE's console now allows you to easily add classes and parameters in the production environment by selecting them from an auto-generated list.
+The list also displays available documentation for the class, making it easier to know what a class does and why.
+For more information, see the [console documentation on classification](console_classes_groups.html#viewing-the-known-classes).

+ * *Red Hat Enterprise Linux 4 Support*

+The puppet agent can now be installed on nodes running RHEL 4.
+Support is only for agents.
+For more information, see the [system requirements](install_system_requirements.html).

+* *License Availability*

+The console UI now displays how many licenses you are currently using and how many are available, so you'll know exactly how much capacity you have to expand your deployment.
+In addition, the "active license" count is now determined by the number of active nodes known to puppetdb.
+The [console navigation page](console_navigating.html) has more information.

+* *Support for Google Compute Engine*

+PE's cloud provisioner now supports Google Compute Engine virtual infrastructure.
+[TODO: cf]

+* *Geppetto Integration*
+Geppetto is an integrated development environment (IDE) for Puppet.
+It provides a toolset for developing puppet modules and manifests that includes syntax highlighting, error tracing/debugging, and code completion features.
+Geppetto also adds PE integration by parsing PuppetDB error reporting.
+This allows you to quickly find the problems with your puppet code that are causing configuration failures.The [puppet modules and manifests page](puppet_modules_manifests.html) has more information.

 ### Version 3.0.1

 Puppet Enterprise version 3.0.1 is a feature and maintenance release.
 It adds new features, fixes bugs and addresses security issues.
 Specifically, the 3.0.1 release includes the following:

   * *Complete Upgrader Functionality*